BaronSamediOfficial/Linux/LinuxCheatsheet.md

-brew install --cask 1password-cli op --version op signin op item create --title='CLI TEST PASSWORD 2' --category=password --generate-password=20,letters,digits,symbols 		# 1password cli cmd to make a password and add it to your vault
+brew install --cask 1password-cli op --version op signin op item create --title='NAME_OF_ITEM' --category=password --generate-password=20,letters,digits,symbols 		# 1password cli cmd to make a password and add it to your vault op item edit NAME_OF_ITEM md5hash=SOME_TEXT_YOU_APPLY									# append a value to an item
 ```

 ### without netstat